-- 1. The exhaust system is to be equipped with explosion relief ventilation sufficiently dimensioned to prevent excessive explosion pressures in the event of ignition failure of one cylinder followed by ignition of the unburned gas in the system. - 2.
+- 1. The exhaust system is to be equipped with explosion relief ventilation sufficiently dimensioned to prevent excessive explosion pressures in the event of ignition failure of one cylinder followed by ignition of the unburned gas in the system. - (1) The exhaust system is to be equipped with explosion relief systems unless designed to accommodate the worst case overpressure due to ignited gas leaks or justified by the safety concept of the engine.
+A detailed evaluation of the potential for unburnt gas in the exhaust system is to be undertaken covering the complete system from the cylinders up to the open end.
+This detailed evaluation is to be reflected in the safety concept of the engine.
+(2024) - 2.
 For engines where the space below the piston is in direct communication with the crankcase a detailed evaluation regarding the hazard potential of fuel gas accumulation in the crankcase is to be carried out and reflected in the safety concept of the engine. - 3.
 Each engine other than two-stroke crosshead diesel engines is to be fitted with vent systems independent of other engines for crankcases and sumps. - 4.
 Where gas can leak directly into the auxiliary system medium (lubricating oil, cooling water), an appropriate means is to be fitted after the engine outlet to extract gas in order to prevent gas dispersion.
 The gas extracted from auxiliary systems media is to be vented to a safe location in the atmosphere. - 5.
 For engines fitted with ignition systems, prior to admission of gas fuel, correct operation of the ignition system on each unit is to be verified. - 6.
 A means is to be provided to monitor and detect poor combustion or misfiring.
 In the event that it is detected, gas operation may be allowed provided that the gas supply to the concerned cylinder is shut off and provided that the operation of the engine with one cylinder cut-off is acceptable with respects to torsional vibrations.
-[See Guidance] - 7.
-For engines starting on fuels covered by this Rules, if combustion has not been detected by the engine monitoring system within an engine specific time after the opening of the fuel supply valve, the fuel supply valve is to be automatically shut off.
-Means to ensure that any unburnt fuel mixture is purged away from the exhaust system are to be provided.
+[See Guidance]

-8. Ignition mediums and main fuel of engines specified in 302., 303. and 304. are given in Table 10.1
+- 7. For engines starting on fuels covered by this Rules, if combustion has not been detected by the engine monitoring system within an engine specific time after the opening of the fuel supply valve, the fuel supply valve is to be automatically shut off.
+Means to ensure that any unburnt fuel mixture is purged away from the exhaust system are to be provided. - 8.
+Ignition mediums and main fuel of engines specified in 302., 303. and 304. are given in Table 10.1